nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

 Getting Started Assistant
 *************************

-The |GSA| app is available for Linux and macOS.
+The |GSA| app is available for Linux.
 It provides you with step-by-step instructions for installing the toolchain for |NCS|.

 The app allows you to check which of the required tools are already installed on your computer and verify the installation.